SyndicateSamples/New-York-Sample-Pack/README.md

 - 🧠 Civic tech & research teams
 - 📊 Analysts working in zoning, permits, land use, or valuation

-This project brings together **public records** from multiple NYC agencies — cleaned, joined, and organized to save 40+ hours of data wrangling.
+This project brings together **public records** from multiple NYC agencies — cleaned, joined, and organized to save 40+ hours of time.

 ---